 We also had performances by teachers from Tacius Golding High and Old Harbour Bay Primary School.
 The business community was represented by the local icon Joseph “Torm” Parker and the couple from Vicky’s Pharmacy who sang a romantic duet.
 Overall a wonderful evening as the school continues to enhance it’s reputation at all levels.

-When you think that Old Harbour Primary started as a result of bequeath in 1875 by former magistrate Thomas Ludford – as described by a letter in the Kingston Gleaner from 1922 by Rev W Clarke-McCalla.
-The school – then known as Ludford Trust – became a government school in May 1902.
+Old Harbour Primary started as a result of a bequeath in 1875 by former magistrate Thomas Ludford – as described by a letter in the Kingston Gleaner from 1922 by Rev W Clarke-McCalla.
+The school – then known as Ludford Market School Trust – became a government school in May 1902.
 In those days the school only recruited teachers who were qualified and members of the Church of England.

-Old Harbour Primary head-teachers from those early days including H A Reid, C.T.
-Lewis (founding member of 4-H clubs), Stanley Blair, Donald Nation (Malcolm Gladwell’s grandfather) through to Mable Grandison, Mrs Cohen down to Linnet Lewis-White have all played their part in developing the school.
+Old Harbour Primary head-teachers from those early days includes Simeon Cornelius Thompson (1900-1918) H A Reid, C.T.
+Lewis (founding member of 4-H clubs), Stanley Blair, Donald Nation (grandfather of renowned Canadian writer Malcolm Gladwell) through to Mable Grandison, Mrs Mavis Cohen down to Linnet Lewis-White have all played their part in developing the school.

 1974-1979 I passed through the school as a student during the Mavis Cohen era.
 My dad went there in the 1930s.